finnergizer/twitter-opinion-mining/report.md

   323   68  242  472 |    d = objective
 ~~~

-Clearly, using the feature selection tools to keep only the word features that are most useful is a huge step in helping all three classifier's accuracies.
+Clearly, using the feature selection tools to keep only the word features that are most useful is a huge step in helping the Naive Bayes and SVM classifier's accuracies.

 Most notably, we see a large jump in the SVM classifier, jumping from an average precision of 51.1 to **58.5%**.
 In addition the precision for each class increases so there is less of a difference between each class.
 Thus, there is no single class dominating and providing a falsely high average precision.
 In addition the correctly classified messages jumps from 3792 (52.45%) to **4353** or **60.22%**.